rockysmat/rockysmat/README.md

 - 👋 Hi, I’m @rockysmat
-- 👀 I’m interested in Software Development & Engineering in addition to my current role in Project Management
+- 👀 I’m interested in Product Development & Engineering.
-- 🌱 I’m currently learning Java, and AWS Development
+- 🌱 I’m currently learning AWS DevOps tools and serverless frameworks
-- 💞️ I’m looking to collaborate on exciting projects that would instill industry experience in software engineering and development
+- 💞️ I’m looking to collaborate on exciting projects that would instill industry experience in software engineering and product development
-- 📫 You can reach me via mraganyi@gmail.com
+- 📫 You can reach me via rockyotina@ymail.com

 <!---
 rockysmat/rockysmat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.